maupperle/streambed/README.md

 The Python distribution on your computer must include Numpy.

 Install using pip in the terminal or command prompt (Windows).
-See [this page](https://pip.pypa.io/en/stable/installing) if pip is not installed on your computer
+See [this page](https://pip.pypa.io/en/stable/installing) if pip is not installed on your computer.

 ```bash
 pip install streambed
 ```

+Streambed is now installed in the site-packages directory of your Python distribution.

 [Developer installation](https://github.com/nathanlyons/streambed/wiki/Developer-Installation)